 Fred Bahnson is the author of Soil and Sacrament: A Spiritual Memoir of Food and Faith.
 His essays have appeared in Oxford American, Image, the Sun, Christian Science Monitor, and Best American Spiritual Writing 2007.
 He is the recipient of a Kellogg Food & Community Fellowship and a North Carolina Artist Fellowship in creative nonfiction.
 He lives with his wife and sons in Transylvania County, North Carolina, and is the director of the Food, Faith, and Religious Leadership Initiative at Wake Forest University School of Divinity.
 Sponsored by Christ Episcopal Church.

 John Bensko won the Yale Series of Younger Poets Award for his first book, Green Soldiers.
 Other books include The Waterman's Children, The Iron City, and a collection of short stories, Sea Dogs.
 Visitations, his fourth poetry book, won the Anita Claire Scharf Award.
-His work has been anthologized in The Made Thing: An Anthology of Contemporary Southern Poetry, A New Geography of Poets, The Morrow Anthology of Younger American Poets, and The Yale Younger Poets Anthology.
+His work has been anthologized in The Made Thing: An Anthology of Contemporary Southern Poetry, A New Geography of Poets, and The Yale Younger Poets Anthology.
 Professor of English at the University of Memphis, he teaches in the creative writing program and runs a summer creative course in Alicante, Spain.

-ReShonda Tate Billingsley is the national best-selling author of twenty-nine titles.
+ReShonda Tate Billingsley is the national best-selling author of twenty-nine titles that include adult novels, teen novels, and a book of poetry.
 Her novel, Let the Church Say Amen, was made into a movie with actress Regina King directing and Queen Latifah among the producers.
+Her teen books, Nothing but Drama and Caught Up in the Drama are also being made into movies.
 Her latest novel, Fortune and Fame, is a collaboration with Victoria Christopher Murray.

 Kevin Brockmeier is the author of the novels The Illumination, The Brief History of the Dead, and The Truth About Celia; the children's novels City of Names and Grooves: A Kind of Mystery; and the story collections Things That Fall from the Sky and The View from the Seventh Layer.
 His newest book is A Few Seconds of Radiant Filmstrip: A Memoir of Seventh Grade.
 His work has been translated into seventeen languages.
 He lives in Little Rock, where he was raised.